khannaveed2020/NetTrace/README.md

 NetTrace -Stop
 ```

+### Service Requirements
+The Windows Service persistence feature has the following requirements:

+- **NSSM**: Downloaded automatically from https://nssm.cc/ when needed
+- **Administrator privileges**: Required for service installation and management
+- **Windows Service Manager**: Uses standard Windows Service controls
+- **Automatic installation**: Service is installed automatically when persistence is first requested

+### Service Installation Details
+When you first use `-Persistence true`, the module will:

+1. **Download NSSM** from the official source (https://nssm.cc/)
+2. **Install NetTrace Windows Service** using NSSM
+3. **Configure service settings** for automatic startup and recovery
+4. **Start the service** with your specified parameters

+No manual service installation is required - everything is handled automatically.

 ### Recommendations
 - **File Size**: Use `-FileSize >= 10MB` for optimal performance with persistence
 - **Monitoring**: Combine with `-Log` parameter for comprehensive tracking